How to change your gender status on formal documents in the ACT

 See how you can change key documents below.

-However, there is a general requirement that medical treatment of some kind must have occurred in order to change the legal sex on your birth certificate.
-In the ACT, invasive surgery is no longer required.
+However, there is a general requirement that clinical treatment of some kind must have occurred in order to change the legal sex on your birth certificate.
+In the ACT, gender affirming surgery is no longer required.